Writing Exercises

 Don’t pause between each set of questions—just keep writing until you have responded to all six sides of the cube (from the Ohio State Center for the Study of Teaching and Writing website).

-• Imagine that a big-shot Hollywood producer is making your paper into a movie.
-Write about the changes he or she might make to your “plot,” the actors who would play key roles, and the reviews that the movie might receive.
+- Imagine that a big-shot Hollywood producer is making your paper into a movie.
+Write about the changes they might make to your “plot,” the actors who would play key roles, and the reviews that the movie might receive.

 Creative writing